coreos/docs/cluster-management/setup/getting-started-with-etcd/index.md

 ## Test and Set

 etcd can be used as a centralized coordination service and provides `TestAndSet` functionality as the building block of such a service.
-You must provide the the previous value along with your new value.
+You must provide the previous value along with your new value.
 If the previous value matches the current value the operation will succeed.

 ```
 $ etcdctl set /message "Hi" --swap-with-value "Hello"